- A goddess could bestow a holy aura to designate her champion...

 - Shaidar Haran, a unique Shadowspawn avatar of the Dark One, touches the high-ranking Darkfriend Alviarin to mark her as under his protection.
 She finds the experience slightly traumatic, though it leaves no visible sign.

 - In the Left Behind series, it's both the 144,000 of the twelve tribes of Israel and the Tribulation saints who have put their faith in Jesus Christ that are sealed with a cross on their foreheads that only other believers can see.
 This mark means that they forever belong to God and nothing and nobody can remove them from His protective hand.
 Chang Wong, who was already a believer when the Mark of the Beast was forced upon him, had both marks during the time he operated as a mole inside New Babylon.
+During the Millennial Kingdom, "naturals" who become believers before their 100th birthday belong to God forever and are supernaturally protected.

 Religion & Mythology